phmullins/knowledge/README.md

-## Introduction
+## Meta-Knowledge
-Personal Knowledge-Base

-Welcome to the personal wiki of [Patrick H. Mullins](http://pmullins.net).
-This is the place where I share [everything I know](https://pmullins.gitbook.io/personal-wiki) about this world in the form of an online GitBook.
-Feel free to hang out and browse the pages.
+A curated repository documenting useful (and not so useful) personal knowledge.
+Most of the data you'll find here is not complete enough to form a blog post.
+However, fragments of it (properly formatted) may eventually find their way into my personal blog.
+Feel free to hang out and browse the archive.
 You never know what you might find. 🙂

 ## Social Media

 You can also find me on [Github](https://github.com/phmullins), [Twitter](https://twitter.com/phmullins), [Instagram](https://www.instagram.com/pmullins/), [Pinterest](https://www.pinterest.com/geektonium/), and [Goodreads](https://www.goodreads.com/pmullins).

-## Create Your Own Wiki
+## Create your own Knowledge Archive

-Don't be afraid to create a wiki of your own.
-Share what you know with the world.
+Don't be afraid to create a Knowledge Archive of your own.
+Share what you know with the world!

+## Other knowledge lists

+This archive was inspired by the [meta-knowledge](https://github.com/RichardLitt/meta-knowledge) repository.

 ## Thanks!

 You can support me on [Patreon](https://www.patreon.com/pmullins) or look into other projects I shared.